Skip to content

 3. Do I need tests or imaging?
 A home doctor can assess first and refer you directly, skipping the ER wait.

-Book online or call, describe the issue briefly, and a licensed doctor comes to your location within 30-90 minutes with examination tools and injectable medications.
+Booking is simple: you book online at oncall.clinic, describe the issue briefly, and a licensed doctor comes to your accommodation with examination tools and injectable medications.
 After the consultation, you receive an invoice and medical report for your travel insurer.

 Frequently asked questions